Happy Birthday Idina Menzel! How to Throw a 'Frozen' Party to Celebrate

 You can get super fancy with a cake in the shape of Elsa's ice castle.

-Or have a cake that's as impressive but much easier by turning a round jar into a snow globe and putting it on top of a regular homemade cake (from catchmyparty).
+catchmyparty has a cake that's as impressive but much easier to make by turning a round jar into a snow globe and putting it on top of a regular homemade cake

 Or you can go the really, really easy route and arrange some cupcakes into the shape of a snowflake.